There are plenty of tricks and hacks that will allow you to have a better Netflix experience.

 Remove stuff from your viewing history

-We all watch embarrassing stuff, and maybe you’re the kind of person who doesn’t care about that but maybe you are, and that’s okay.
+We all watch embarrassing stuff and it should be up to us to keep it some things a secret and to not be taunted by the dozens of people who share our account.
 You can selectively erase your viewing history in your laptop by clicking on your viewing activity.
 This allows you to keep guilty pleasures to yourself and even prevents the Netflix algorithm from recommending you similar stuff.

 Use add-ons & apps

-There are a couple of great add ons, like IMDB Ratings, which shows the program’s IMDB ranking on the Netflix app.
+There are a couple of great add-ons, like IMDB Ratings, which shows the program’s IMDB ranking on the Netflix app.
 You can also use Rabbit to binge watch with friends in different places, with services such as Skype and FaceTime.
-Unlike the previous apps, Rabbit allows you to launch a window with other guests where you can view whatever you want.
+Unlike similar apps, Rabbit allows you to launch a window with other guests where you can view whatever you want.

 Sometimes, the hardest thing you can do on Netflix is finding something to watch, which is why Netflix Roulette is so great.
 Eliminating this thought process entirely, Netflix Roulettte is kind of like a shuffle button for all of their content, allowing you to filter out titles, genres, Rotten Tomatoes score, and more.